-Super Bomberman was the first bomberman game for the SNES.
-It was created by Hudson Soft in 1993 which has a single and multi-player mode.
-The game like previous titles is viewed from top down with the player moving around dropping bombs exploding soft blocks to collect power ups and to destroy the enemy (whether it is a player in multiplayer or monsters in single player mode).
+Super Bomberman was the first Bomberman game for the SNES.
+It was created by Hudson Soft in 1993 and has a single- and multi-player mode.
+The game, like previous titles, is viewed from top-down with the player moving around dropping bombs exploding soft blocks to collect power ups and to destroy the enemy (whether it is a player in multiplayer or monsters in single player mode).

-An important part of the game is making use of powerups found after destroying walls or blocks in game.
-Most powerups are lost on death in single player campaign.
+An important part of the game is making use of power-ups found after destroying walls or blocks in game.
+Most power-ups are lost on death in the single-player campaign.
 Examples are listed below.

 - Extra bombs: Allows the player to have several bombs out at once (rather than waiting for each to explode).
 Allows for chain reactions.

 - Extra range: Incrementally increases the distance the flames from where the bombs travel, potentially up to the whole width of the area.

 - Maximum range: Gives the full flame range in one power-up.